ChidoubReda/Fit-Journey/README.md

 # Fit-Journey
-Fitness app developped with Django
+Fitness app developed with Django
+Check the master branch